sammonsjl/kubernetes-the-hard-way/docs/03-client-tools.md

 ## Access all VMs

 Here we create an SSH key pair for the user who we are logged in as.
-We will copy the public key of this pair to the other controlplanes and both workers to permit us to use password-less SSH (and SCP) go get from `controlplane01` to these other nodes in the context of the user which exists on all nodes.
+We will copy the public key of this pair to the other controlplane nodes and both workers to permit us to use password-less SSH (and SCP) go get from `controlplane01` to these other nodes in the context of the user which exists on all nodes.

 Generate SSH key pair on `controlplane01` node: